jamie-davis/CatsGuildTactics/TWW/Manaforge Omega/Forgeweaver Araz/Normal-tldr.md

-Split raid.
 Tank swap on Arcane Obliteration.
 Tank the Arcane Echo on the boss, soak spawn damage.
 Additional swaps may be required when Overwhelming Power stacks > 2.

 Dodge orbs.
 If you get Astral Harvest, move to the boss to spawn the add.
 Adds can be CC'd.